STARTALLOMEN/00000X-Data/content/5-etl-pipeline/_index.md

 ## ETL Pipeline Overview

-ETL Pipeline is the data processing and transformation component in SDLF.
-This pipeline will use AWS Glue to extract, transform and load data.
+ETL Pipeline is the Yelp data processing and transformation component in the Location Recommendation System.
+This pipeline will use AWS Glue to extract, transform and load Yelp Dataset, preparing it for recommendation algorithms.

 ### ETL Pipeline Architecture